Monday, July 15, 2024

 One thing we learn here is when further blessings are offered from on high, we either accept these blessings or our progress stops there.
 This lesson is everywhere in life.
 For example, we are offered to learn how to drive a car.
 It may be strange and new, and for some very hard, but if we put ourselves out there and learn, the blessings are enormous.

-Another thing this can be related to is Temple blessings.
-Here there are also symbols, ritual and covenants that can seem strange, new and hard to understand at first.
+In the temple there are symbols, ritual and covenants that can seem strange, new and hard to understand at first.
 It can be a bigger challenge for some, but the higher blessings can be literally endless.

 We can expect, and in fact we see, that with imperfect man, the meaning and delivery of the rituals and symbols in these temples were changed and distorted through time.
-However, we can examine the most ancient of writings to uncover clues as to what the purpose of these temples were in their least disturbed form, with some tantalizing answers, but this can be challenging and can leave us with an uncomplete or dissatisfactory answer, especially given the esoteric nature of temples, not to mention the death and resurrection of Christ necessarily changed much of it as well.
-Dallen H. Oaks has said, "Study and reason can find the truth, but only revelation can confirm it."
-Only a true living prophet of God could help us to know the ultimate answer to this question of why we have temples.
-Today we are blessed with exactly that.
-Besides the obvious reasons--that of learning eternal truths, receiving ordinances, of making covenants, and offering these blessings to those who have departed, our current prophet, President Russell M. Nelson gives us further insight on this subject.
+However, we can examine the most ancient of writings to uncover clues as to what the purpose of these temples were in their least disturbed form, with some tantalizing answers, but this can be challenging and can leave us with an incomplete or dissatisfactory answer, especially given the esoteric nature of temples, not to mention the death and resurrection of Christ necessarily changed much of it as well.

 “As we strive to live the higher laws of Jesus Christ, our hearts and our very natures begin to change.
 The Savior lifts us above the pull of this fallen world by blessing us with great charity, humility, generosity, kindness, self-discipline, peace, and rest.”